- Japanese Classical Acupuncture

 - Master Tong's Acupuncture

-I am an assistant professor in the College of Acupuncture and Oriental Medicine.
+I am an assistant professor in the Acupuncture and Oriental Medicine Program.
 I am also a supervising faculty clinician in the University’s teaching clinics.
 My education in Chinese medicine at the New England School of Acupuncture included in-depth training in both Traditional Chinese Medicine and Japanese Classical Acupuncture including Japanese Meridian Therapy and Yoshio Manaka’s Yin-Yang Balancing Method and Toyo Hari Acupuncture.

 I love the simple wisdom of Chinese medicine that offers so many profound insights into how to heal and maintain a healthy mind, body and spirit.